Bishop Sankey: San Diego Fleet

-On September 5, 2018, Sankey signed with San Diego Fleet of the Alliance of American Football for the 2019 season.
+On September 5, 2018, Sankey signed with San Diego Fleet of the Alliance of American Football (AAF) for the 2019 season.
 He suffered an injury before the season began and was placed on the roster exempt list, a designation that later became injured reserve.
 He was promoted to the active roster on March 4.
 In the remaining 4 games prior to the AAF's bankruptcy, Sankey recorded 119 yards on 30 rushing attempts, as well as 5 receptions for 20 yards.
 The league ceased operations in April 2019.

 Toronto Argonauts

-With two weeks remaining in the 2019 CFL season, Sankey was signed to the practice roster by the Toronto Argonauts of the Canadian Football League.
+With two weeks remaining in the 2019 CFL season, Sankey was signed to the practice roster by the Toronto Argonauts of the Canadian Football League (CFL).
 The CFL cancelled its 2020 season due to the COVID-19 pandemic.
 He signed a contract extension with the Argonauts on December 28, 2020.
-He retired from football on July 10, 2021 on the first day of the Argos' training camp.
+He retired from football on July 10, 2021, on the first day of the Argos' training camp.